bmj2728/HostServiceTest/README.md

 You'll see:
 - The host spawning two plugins
 - Plugins calling back to host services to read directories
-- `filelister` writing a file via host service
+- `filelister` demonstrating file handle operations (open, use, close)
-- `colorlister` reading file contents with colored output
+- `colorlister` reading file contents with colored output and context propagation
 - Clean shutdown with proper connection cleanup

 ## Architecture: The Big Picture